Cavalier-Smith's system of classification: Kingdom Chromista

+An even more compact classification is proposed in the article: Euglenozoa and Protozoa can be united as kingdom Protista, and Viridiplantae and Biliphyta can be united as kingdom Plantae.
+All prokaryotes were included in kingdom Bacteria at this point.

-The eighth kingdom: Archezoa
+Kingdom Archezoa

 In 1983, Cavalier-Smith adapted the term Archezoa, previously used by Haeckel, Perty, and for protists that lack mitochondria.
 Initially, the taxon included the quite unrelated metamonads and microscopridia, and expanded to include other unrelated taxa such that the term referred to many different groupings of protists.
 He originally considered it as a subkingdom, but by 1989, with the establishment of Chromista as separate kingdom, he treated it as a kingdom.